fischerlol/retroporting/readme.md

 * Runs the makefile to create dbc database and initial data.
 * Unzips the tools.
 W. Launch WoW.Export:
-* Launches WoW Exporter tool which allows you to extract assets from a local World of Warcraft install or blizzard CDN
+* Launches WoW Export tool which allows you to extract assets from a local World of Warcraft install or blizzard CDN
 1. Run MultiConverter:
-* Copies the extracted files from WoW Exporter to `Converting Tools/MultiConverter/wow.export` and runs `FixTXID`/`MultiConverter` on each file.
+* Copies the extracted files from WoW Export to `Converting Tools/MultiConverter/wow.export` and runs `FixTXID`/`MultiConverter` on each file.
 2. Run Helmet Fix:
 * Will run the above process on manually downloaded helmet files (that have been placed in the `wow.export.helmet` directory) from [wow.tools](https://wow.tools/files/) to avoid a helmet particle offset issue with certain helmets.
 3. Run SQL queries and Headless Exporter: